 Research

-Broadly, my research interests include the impacts of physical oceanography on species distributions and how these bio-physical interactions may drive marine zooplankton biogeography, food webs, and ecological interactions.
-While my dissertation focused on a biological hotspot in the Antarctic, I am interested in answering these types of questions in a variety of ecosystems, using a combination of in-situ observations, physical ocean models, and ecological modeling techniques.
+My research interests include the impacts of physical oceanography on species distributions and how these bio-physical interactions may drive the biogeography of mid and upper trophic levels, as well as marine debris and microplastics.
+I am interested in not only the biogeography of my target species, but the mechanisms that drive their biogeography, including the interactions between animal behavior and physical phenomena.
+While most of my research has focused on the Antarctic, I am interested in answering these types of questions in a variety of ecosystems, using a combination of in-situ observations, physical ocean models, and ecological modeling techniques.

 Current Projects